ioannispapoud16/Simple-Landing-Page/README.md

 # Simple-Landing-Page
-Just a test for a landing page
+Trying to build my first landing page using simple html and css.